-Long a fan of the classic blooms – Red Roses Cologne is now celebrating its twentieth anniversary – Jo Malone London is celebrating the beauty of roses by re-releasing a number of scents in special edition packaging.
+Long a fan of the classic blooms – Red Roses Cologne has celebrated its twentieth anniversary – Jo Malone has a number of scents that highlight roses with different personalities.
 These include Rose Blush Cologne, a lighter, more playful scent, sensuous and alluring Rose & Magnolia Cologne and dusky and sexy Velvet Rose & Oud Cologne.

 A light, fresh and slightly fruity rose, its top notes are citron and blackcurrant before landing on a heart of handpicked and ethically sourced organic rose and neroli and a soft woody base.

 With its fiery Sichuan pepper upon a foundation of Damascus rose this scent will inspire a new, younger generation of rose lovers.